dpakGit/DevOps_Traning/100_Days_Challenge/Tasks/Day_14:_Linux_Process_Troubleshooting/Task.md

 systemctl status httpd
 ------------------------------

-#### Explanation of the above commands sequentially and what they do
+#### Explanation of the above commands sequentially and what they do:

-Explanation of Each Command and Process
+Explanation of Each Command and Process:

-1. *systemctl status httpd*
-2.
-3. : Checks the current status of the Apache HTTP server (httpd).
+1. *systemctl status httpd*: Checks the current status of the Apache HTTP server (httpd).

-4. *systemctl start httpd*: Starts the Apache HTTP server if it's not running.
+2. *systemctl start httpd*: Starts the Apache HTTP server if it's not running.

-5. *ss -tulnp | grep :3002*: Checks if any process is listening on port 3002 for both TCP and UDP.
+3. *ss -tulnp | grep :3002*: Checks if any process is listening on port 3002 for both TCP and UDP.

-6. *ss -tlnp | grep :3002*: Checks if any TCP process is listening on port 3002.
+4. *ss -tlnp | grep :3002*: Checks if any TCP process is listening on port 3002.

-7. *netstat -tulnp | grep :3002*: Similar to ss -tulnp, checks TCP/UDP listeners on port 3002 using netstat.
+5. *netstat -tulnp | grep :3002*: Similar to ss -tulnp, checks TCP/UDP listeners on port 3002 using netstat.

-8. *netstat -tlnp | grep :3002*: Similar to ss -tlnp, checks TCP listeners on port 3002 using netstat.
+6. *netstat -tlnp | grep :3002*: Similar to ss -tlnp, checks TCP listeners on port 3002 using netstat.

-9. *systemctl stop sendmail*: Stops the sendmail service.
+7. *systemctl stop sendmail*: Stops the sendmail service.

-10. *systemctl disable sendmail*: Disables sendmail from starting automatically on boot.
+8. *systemctl disable sendmail*: Disables sendmail from starting automatically on boot.

-11. *systemctl restart httpd*: Restarts the Apache HTTP server.
+9. *systemctl restart httpd*: Restarts the Apache HTTP server.

-12. *Repeated checks with ss/netstat on port 3002*: Re-check if anything listens on port 3002 after changes.
+10. *Repeated checks with ss/netstat on port 3002*: Re-check if anything listens on port 3002 after changes.

-13. *systemctl status httpd*: Checks Apache HTTP server status again after restart.
+11. *systemctl status httpd*: Checks Apache HTTP server status again after restart.

-Entire Process Accomplished
+##### Entire Process Accomplished

 - Initial check/start Apache: Check status, start if needed.

 - Check port 3002 usage: Using ss and netstat, for TCP/UDP.

 - *Manage sendmail*: Stop and disable it (likely to free up a port like 8082 earlier).

 - Restart Apache: After sendmail changes.

 - Re-check port 3002: Verify if anything listens on port 3002.

 - Final Apache status check.

 -----------------------------------------------